Tunisia on edge as slain opposition leader is buried

 Further unrest is expected on Friday as thousands gather after noon prayers to pay their respects to the slain opposition leader, whose funeral in Tunis is due to start at 1pm GMT.

-Stoking the tension surrounding Belaid's murder, the country's political crisis deepened on Thursday as Prime Minister Jebali’s plans to form a new non-political administration and hold fresh elections were met with fierce opposition by Ennahda, revealing deep divisions within the party.
+Stoking the tension surrounding Belaid's murder, the country's political crisis deepened on Thursday as Prime Minister Jebali’s plans to form a new non-political administration and hold fresh elections were met with fierce opposition by Ennahda, revealing deep divisions within the party.it

 "The prime minister did not ask the opinion of his party," Abdelhamid Jelassi, Ennahda's vice-president, told Shems FM radio.
 "We in Ennahda believe Tunisia needs a political government now.
 We will continue discussions with other parties about forming a coalition government."